Character and Fitness

 Orders of Non-Disclosure: Pursuant to the Govt.
 Code [§552.142 (b)], if you have criminal matters that are the subject of an order of non-disclosure you are not required to reveal those criminal matters on the Application/Declaration form.
 However, a criminal matter that is the subject of an order of non-disclosure may become a character and fitness issue.
 Pursuant to other sections of the Government Code [411.081(d), 411.081(i)(5), 411.083(b), 411.084(a), 411.087(a), and 411.100], the Texas Board of Law Examiners is entitled to access criminal history record information that is the subject of an order of non-disclosure.
 So, if the BLE discovers a criminal matter that is the subject of an order of non-disclosure, even if you properly did not reveal that matter, the BLE may ask you to provide information about that criminal matter.

-Individuals with a felony criminal history may be prohibited from filing a Declaration of Intention to Study Law or an Application.
-See Rule 4(d) for details.
+Individuals with a felony criminal history should see Rule 4(d) for details.

 Individuals disciplined for professional misconduct in the course of practicing law in any jurisdiction or who resigned in lieu of disciplinary action may be prohibited from filing an application.
 See Rule 4(e) for details.